-As like many other volunteers Kevin Barry was set tasks throughout Dublin and the surrounding areas and was soon secretly training for a larger range of activities with the IRA.
-By the age of 16, keeping in mind he was still attending full time education, he was organising raids in British warehouses and his most successful raid seen the kidnapping of 25 British Soldiers, which led him to a major promotion to Section Commander.
+As like many other volunteers, Kevin Barry was set tasks throughout Dublin and the surrounding areas and was soon secretly training for a larger range of activities with the IRA.
+By the age of 16, keeping in mind he was still attending full-time education, he was organizing raids in British warehouses and his most successful raid seen the kidnapping of 25 British Soldiers, which led him to a major promotion to Section Commander.

-Kevin Barry’s path of military success was to be short lived however as in September 1920, he organised a raid which went horribly wrong.
+Kevin Barry’s path of military success was to be short-lived however as in September 1920, he organized a raid which went horribly wrong.
 Whilst attempting to ambush British Soldiers and loot their ammunition, a street gun battle began and ended in the deaths of the 3 British Soldiers.

 The capture of Kevin Barry